reidashwill/blm-api/README.md

 As a key holder I would like to be able to edit quotes

-As a kay holder I would like to be able to delete quotes
+As a key holder I would like to be able to delete quotes